Éamon de Buitléar: Film career

+He was one of the founding members of the International Wildlife Filmmakers group and whereby Wildscreen Film Festival was born.

 In 1987, he was nominated by the Taoiseach, Charles Haughey to the 18th Seanad.
 He was appointed to the Central Fisheries Board in 2005.

 Musical career

 De Buitléar was involved in Irish traditional music with Seán Ó Riada and was later involved in the establishment of the traditional music groups Ceoltóirí Chualann (1960–1969) and Ceoltóirí Laighean.